 At Hills District Speech Therapy, we largely provide assessment and intervention services for clients presenting with a diagnosis of or suspected neurogenic stuttering.

 About Neurogenic Stuttering

 Neurogenic stuttering is the sudden onset of disrupted and effortful speech following an identifiable injury or disease to the brain such as a stroke, traumatic brain injury, tumour, degenerative disease (e.g. Parkinson’s disease, multiple sclerosis) or infection(e.g. meningitis).
 Neurogenic stuttering can affect anyone during their lifetime , however is more prevalent amongst the elderly.
 Individuals can present with both developmental and neurogenic stuttering.
 Our Speech Pathologists are trained to assess and work closely with clients and their families to manage neurogenic stutters using a range of strategies and techniques.
-For more information or to book in a consult with one of our clinicians, call us on 9899 7853 or email [email protected].
+For more information or to book in a consult with one of our clinicians, call us on 9054 1996 or email email@example.com.